tiechui1994/gopdf/markdown/src/mark.md

 Markdown Quick Reference
 ========================

 This guide is a very brief overview, with examples, of the syntax that [Markdown] supports.
 It is itself written in Markdown and you can copy the samples over to the left-hand pane for experimentation.
-It's shown as *text* and not *rendered HTML*.
+It is shown as *text* and not *rendered HTML*.

 [Markdown]: http://daringfireball.net/projects/markdown/